 Meet our board of directors

-Having grown up with Type 1 Diabetes, Harrison understands the challenges that come when your body doesn't work the way it should.
-He's been diabetic since he was 2, and has learned to manage his diabetes very well — though some days are, of course, better than others.
-When Harrison adopted Maya, he was thrown deeper into the world of disability advocacy — and he couldn't be happier.
+Having grown up with Type 1 (Jeuvenile) Diabetes, Harrison understands the challenges that come when your body doesn't work the way it should.
+When he adopted Maya, he was thrown deeper into the world of disability advocacy — and he couldn't be happier.
 Today, Harrison is the illustrator for all our books, and also runs the business and operational side of AllWorthy.
 He currently works in product operations for a big online company, with a background in customer success that helps our organization run.
-He wants to help other kids with disabilities and chronic illnesses be proud of their diagnoses by normalizing them.
+He wants to help other kids with disabilities and chronic illnesses be proud of their diagnoses and confident in their bodies, just as they are.

-Felicia, also known as Maya and Dragon's catsitter and BFF, has served as a motivator and sounding board for everything we do.
-She has a background in psychology, childcare, and healthcare and brings a mental health perspective to the team through her own personal experiences and diagnoses.
+Felicia has served as a motivator and sounding board for everything we do since before the nonprofit even began.
+She has a background in psychology, childcare, and healthcare and brings an important mental health perspective to the team through her own personal experiences and diagnoses.
 Since 2015, Felicia has co-facilitated mindfulness based stress reduction workshops for children, teenagers, and adults.
 She loves spending time with her dog Mozzarella, doing crafts, and eating tacos.
 She eats a lot of tacos.

 Gabby is a first grade teacher in Stoneham, MA.
 She has a Bachelor’s in Communication Disorders from UMass Amherst and a Masters in Elementary and Special Education from Wheelock College.
 Outside of teaching, she loves traveling, running, hiking, and photography.

 Brooke has a Bachelor’s in Elementary Education, a Master’s in Education, Reading Specialist, and is a licensed mild/moderate special education and reading specialist.
 For the last 4 years, Brooke taught first grade in an inclusive classroom in Springfield, MA.
 She currently currently works as a K-4 reading interventionist and school librarian.
 She also has a very playful cat named Penelope at home, a horse named Ellie in her nearby barn, and an adorable flower farm in Wilbraham, MA.